Map Lount Lake 52 L/1, coordinates 107455

 Direct Lake Cliff is the largest cliff found as yet in the Kenora area.
 Approximately 170 ft at the high point, the cliff extends for a full kilometer, with half of the cliff in excess of 100 ft in height.
-As of this writing, many unclimbed classics remain ripe for the picking.
 Direct Lake has granite crack climbing in a remote location.
 Wire-brushes & helmets are needed for most new routes.

 Eagle’s Corner 5.6, 90’